shabbir-hasan/Jalpc/_posts/2017-12-05-A-Brief-Introduction-About-Myself.md

 ---
 # Hello!
 Welcome to my [website](https://www.shabbir.pw/).

 Hi!
-I am **Shabbir Hasan**, an Electrical Engineer and currently i am working full time in [Sojitz Corporation](https://www.sojitz.com/en/) as a Electrical Project Engineer for an EPC Project i.e. 380kV Extra High Voltage Power Substation of Saudi Electricity Company.
+I am **Shabbir Hasan**, an Electrical Engineer and currently i am working full time in [Sojitz Corporation](https://www.sojitz.com/en/) as a Electrical Project Engineer for an EPC Project i.e. [380kV Extra High Voltage Power Substation](https://goo.gl/maps/1iXuq3x6TeF2) of Saudi Electricity Company at Al Wajh (Arabic: الوجه‎), which is a coastal city in north-western Saudi Arabia, situated on the coast of the Red Sea.

 Previously I have worked with the following companies:
  1. [Isolux Corsán](http://www.isoluxcorsan.com/en/)